zackw/header-survey/README.md

 until `failures` comes out empty.

-Once you have solved all the failures, edit the top three lines of `h-YOUR-OS`, which will look something like this:
+Once you have solved all the failures, edit the top three lines of `data/h-YOUR-OS`, which will look something like this:

     # YourOS x.y.z YourCPU
     :category unknown